cycfi/elements/docs/layout.md

 ## Margin Elements

 Margins add some space around elements.
-There is a comprehensive list of margin elements in Elements that can be used for various purposes.
+There is a comprehensive list of margin elements in the Elements Library that can be used for various purposes.
 This section catalogues all the available margin elements.

 ### margin